Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-\textit{Nuclear theory input.--} Our analysis starts with a set of 15,000 EOSs that are constrained by nuclear theory calculations at low densities.
-In particular, we employ calculations using local chiral EFT interactions~\cite{Lynn:2016, Tews:2018kmu}.
-Chiral EFT is an effective theory of QCD that describes strong interactions in terms of nucleon and pion degrees of freedom using a systematic momentum expansion of nuclear forces~\cite{Epelbaum:2008ga,Machleidt:2011zz}.
-In particular, the EFT expansion enables estimates of theoretical uncertainties~\cite{Epelbaum:2015epja,Dris20GPB}.
-Based on local chiral two- and three-nucleon interactions, we use quantum Monte Carlo methods, which are among the most precise many-body methods to solve the nuclear many-body problem~\cite{Carlson:2015}.
-The breakdown scale of the chiral EFT expansion was estimated to be $\sim$\,500-600~MeV/c, where $c$ is the speed of light~\cite{Dris20GPB}.
-Therefore, we constrain our EOS set using chiral EFT input only up to $1.5 \ns$ (corresponding to Fermi momenta of the order of 400~MeV/c) but a variation within 1-2$\ns$ shows no substantial impact on our final results for neutron-star radii~\cite{Essick:2020flb}, see also Tab.~\ref{tab:prior_table}.
+\textbf{Nuclear theory input.} Our analysis starts with a set of 15,000 EOSs that are constrained by nuclear theory calculations at low densities.
+In particular, we utilize calculations using local chiral EFT interactions\cite{Lynn:2016, Tews:2018kmu}.
+Chiral EFT is an effective theory of QCD that describes strong interactions in terms of nucleon and pion degrees of freedom using a systematic momentum expansion of nuclear forces\cite{Epelbaum:2008ga,Machleidt:2011zz}.
+In particular, the EFT expansion enables estimates of theoretical uncertainties\cite{Epelbaum:2015epja,Dris20GPB}.
+On the basis of local chiral two- and three-nucleon interactions, we use quantum Monte Carlo methods, which are among the most precise many-body methods to solve the nuclear many-body problem\cite{Carlson:2015}.
+The breakdown scale of the chiral EFT expansion was estimated to be about 500-600~MeV/c, in which $c$ is the speed of light\cite{Dris20GPB}.
+Therefore, we constrain our EOS set using chiral EFT input only up to $1.5 \ns$ (corresponding to Fermi momenta of the order of 400~MeV/c), but a variation in the range 1-2$\ns$ shows no substantial impact on our final results for neutron-star radii\cite{Essick:2020flb} (Extended Data Table~\ref{tab:prior_table}).
 The 15,000 EOSs are sampled such that they span the theoretical uncertainty range of the chiral EFT calculation.